Exabyte-io/documentation/docs/tutorials/dft/electronic/surface-energy.md

 Finally, the last unit gathers together the previously-defined variables "E_BULK" and "E_SLAB" in order to compute the final value for the surface energy of the material under investigation, according to the formula defined [in this page](../../../properties-directory/scalar/surface-energy.md).

-## Create Surface

-In order to create a surface of crystalline silicon using the [Materials Designer Interface](../../../materials-designer/overview.md), the reader should follow the instructions contained in [this page](../../../materials-designer/header-menu/advanced/surface-slab.md).

-For the present example, we consider a simple surface for Si 110 and 50% vacuum ratio, keeping the supercell dimensions along x-y to one and the slab thickness to 3 layers (corresponding to roughly 10 Angstroms).
-This gives a total of 6 atoms of silicon within our surface.

 ## Choose Workflow and Create Job

 [Workflows](../../../workflows/overview.md) for calculating the surface energy through [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) can readily be [imported](../../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md).
 This workflow can later be [selected](../../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../../jobs-designer/workflow-tab.md).

 ## Submit Job

 Before [submitting](../../../jobs/actions/run.md) the [job](../../../jobs/overview.md), the user should click on the ["Compute" tab](../../../jobs-designer/compute-tab.md) of [Job Designer](../../../jobs-designer/overview.md) and inspect the [compute parameters](../../../infrastructure/compute/parameters.md) included therein.
-Our slab of Silicon is a relatively small structure, so four CPUs and a few minutes of calculation runtime should be sufficient.
+Our slab of gold is a relatively small structure, so four CPUs and a few minutes of calculation runtime should be sufficient.

 ## Examine results

-When all aforementioned [units](../../../workflows/components/units.md) computations are complete at the end of Job execution, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the results of the simulation, including the surface energy found for Si (0.131 eV/A^2).
-This final result is in good agreement with experimental findings for the same surface orientation of silicon [^2].
+When all aforementioned [units](../../../workflows/components/units.md) computations are complete at the end of Job execution, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the results of the simulation, including the surface energy found for Au (0.131 eV/A^2).
+This final result is in good agreement with the tabulated value for the same surface orientation of gold [^2].

 ## Animation

-We demonstrate the above-mentioned steps involved in the creation and execution of a Surface Energy computation workflow on silicon using the [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) simulation engine in the following animation.
+We demonstrate the above-mentioned steps involved in the creation and execution of a Surface Energy computation workflow on gold using the [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) simulation engine in the following animation.

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/EuujF-mcfnI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>